- A health indicator is a measure designed to summarize information about a given priority topic in population health or health system performance.

-Health indicators support provinces/territories, regional health authorities and facilities as they monitor the health of their populations and track how well their local health systems function.
+Health indicators support provinces/territories, regional health authorities and institutions as they monitor the health of their populations and track how well their local health systems function.

 They help in monitoring key performance dimensions described in the Health System Performance Measurement Framework, which provides a common approach for managing health system performance across the country.